sakechaithanya/Natural-Language-Text-to-SQL-Generator-Executor/README.md

 Usage

-Login with your username and password.
+1.Login with your username and password.

-Upload your SQLite .db file.
+2.Upload your SQLite .db file.

-Enter a question in plain English (e.g., "Show top 5 orders from Order_details").
+3.Enter a question in plain English (e.g., "Show top 5 orders from Order_details").

-Click Generate SQL and Run.
+4.Click Generate SQL and Run.

-The app generates a SQL query and executes it on your uploaded database.
+5.The app generates a SQL query and executes it on your uploaded database.

-Results are displayed as a table below the query.
+6.Results are displayed as a table below the query.

-Project Structure
+ # Project Structure
 .
 ├── app.py                  # Main Streamlit app
 ├── requirements.txt        # Python dependencies